RadioAstronomySoftwareGroup/pyuvsim/README.md

 4. Design for scalability across many cpus.

 # Installation
-* For simple installation, the latest stable version is available via pip (`pip install pyuvsim`)
+* For simple installation, the latest stable release is available via pip (`pip install pyuvsim`)
 * To install the development version: Clone the repository using `git clone https://github.com/RadioAstronomySoftwareGroup/pyuvsim`, navigate into the pyuvsim directory and run `pip install .`
 * pyuvsim is mainly intended to run on clusters running the linux operating system